Statewide emotional support line available 24/7 as COVID-19 spreads

 The phone number is (855) 845-7415.
 Chat is also available at https://www.mentalhealthsf.org/peer-run-warmline/.

 As of 5 p.m.
-Friday, all group services and support and in-person, one-on-one support will be canceled and transitioned to virtual, telephonic, mobile and video methods to the extent possible.
+Friday, all group services and support and in-person, one-on-one support were to be canceled and transitioned to virtual, telephonic, mobile and video methods to the extent possible.

-Note: Editor's Note: Because of the health implications of the COVID-19 virus, this article is being made available free to all online readers.
-If you'd like to join us in supporting the mission of local journalism, please visit napavalleyregister.com/members/join/.